Theo1996/yt-dlp-firefox-addon-server/README.md

 server files and extension files for the FF addon to connect to and download videos with yt-dlp with one click from inside the browser
 **Prerequisites:**

--installed yt-dlp, and added to the PATH Envirnoment variable https://github.com/yt-dlp/yt-dlp
+-installed yt-dlp, and added to the PATH Envirnoment variable in windows

+https://github.com/yt-dlp/yt-dlp

 -python3.8 with flask